thespags/InstanceCurrencyTracker/README.md

 This can be disabled in the options menu, and replaced with a minimap icon.
 Otherwise `/ict` will bring up the window.

+## Multiple Accounts (Beta)
+You can link your account to share character data.
+Both accounts must be bnet friends with each other.
+Click the cogwheel in the lower, then on both accoutns select the other to link.
+This will enable cross character communication while both accounts are on the same realm to share data.
+Blizzard doesn't allow addon's to communicate across realms.

+This is a beta feature and needs more testing, so please help me by reaching on my discord.

 ## Information Collected
 + Character
     + Specs, Talents, Glyphs and Gear plus Durability